Veterans & Tolls

 Program participation is limited to one (1) vehicle per veteran.
 Tolls incurred prior to succesful registration in our program must be fully resolved to be eligible for participation in the discount program.

 As a reminder, our customer service representatives can help by offering a settlement amount or payment plan if needed.
-Please call MSB at 888-811-4565 to discuss further.
+Please call Cofiroute at (833) 762-8655 to discuss further.

 Eligible veterans displaying a qualifying specialty license plate issued by the State of Texas must register with the Mobility Authority to have toll charges waived on applicable toll roads.